MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-challenge/5-enhance-content-creation-collaboration-skills.md

 ### Prepare an executive summary presentation

 At this point, you finished your report outlining the "Top marketing campaign ideas to support Munson's Canadian and US expansion."
 Your final step in this marketing effort is to create a PowerPoint presentation based on this report, which you plan to present to the senior management at Munson's Pickles and Preserves Farm.
-You want to use Copilot in PowerPoint to create this presentation.
+You want to use Microsoft 365 Copilot in PowerPoint to create this presentation.

 Make the presentation visually attractive and ensure its tone is professional.
 Select a theme based on gardens or fruit, if at all possible.
 Keep it light and airy.
 The presentation should focus on the top five campaign ideas that you selected from your marketing team's report.
 Ensure that your presentation includes the facts as to why you selected each of the top five campaign ideas.
-Verify that Copilot included speaker notes in each slide.
+Verify that Microsoft 365 Copilot included speaker notes in each slide.